 At Lifeblood we want to make sure we get the most out of every donation to help as many people as possible.
 That’s why we process blood donations to make different components.
-For example, one whole blood donation can actually be manufactured into separate red cells, platelets and plasma products.
+For example, one whole blood donation can be manufactured into separate red cell, platelet and plasma products.

 After a generous donor gives their blood, it’s sent to one of our processing centres so that you get the most appropriate component of the donation to best treat your condition.
 After they’ve been separated and manufactured, the blood products are kept at specific temperatures with certain storage requirements, all carefully designed to maintain their quality and shelf-life.

-Once they’ve been tested and processed, the blood products are made available to be distributed to transfusion labs in hospitals and then given to patients like you.
+Once they’ve been tested and processed, the blood products are made available to be distributed to transfusion laboratories in hospitals and then given to patients like you.

-All blood that’s manufactured by Lifeblood is compliant with good manufacturing and laboratory practice and is of high, consistent standard.
+All blood products that are manufactured by Lifeblood are compliant with good manufacturing and laboratory practice and are of a high, consistent standard.

 Sometimes, particular components need further processing before they can be transfused to patients.
 For example, your doctor could request red cells that have been ‘washed’.